tobyzerner/json-api-server/docs/resources.md

 ::: tip Laravel Integration
-For Laravel applications with Eloquent-backed resources, you can extend the `Tobyz\JsonApiServer\Laravel\EloquentResource` class which implements all of these interfaces.
+For Laravel applications with Eloquent-backed resources, you can extend the `Tobyz\JsonApiServer\Laravel\EloquentResource` class which implements all of these interfaces for you.
 Learn more on the
 [Laravel Integration](laravel.md#eloquent-resources) page.
 :::